BuvinJT/distbuilder/docs/LowLevel.md

 Explicitly installing a "Trusted Software Publisher Certificate" maybe necessary for the digital signature on a file to be validated, if the file was signed by an unknown "Certification Authority".
-All major operating systems ship with a host of standard "CA certs" preinstalled, but will also allow the manual addition of such to supplement those included out-of-the-box.
+All major operating systems ship with a host of standard "CA certs" pre-installed, but will also allow the manual addition of such to supplement those included out-of-the-box.

+### signExe

-### signExe( exePath, codeSignConfig )
+    signExe( exePath, codeSignConfig )

 **Returns**: exePath